 Clients may hire us to manage their taxable accounts, IRA accounts, trusts and/or foundations in one or more of our investment strategies.
 As a SeaBridge client, you would have direct access to your account(s) at a custodian (generally Schwab Institutional) and would receive reports on activity and holdings directly from the custodian, in addition to quarterly mailings from SeaBridge.
 Unlike a big brand private bank or asset management corporation, our clients have direct access to the entire team at SeaBridge, and we are always happy to answer your questions.

-For our most recent commentaries on the Markets, as well as past postings, please click here.
+For our most recent commentaries on the Markets, please click here.